We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Fans are advised to check for the latest information about bus routes at tfl.gov.uk or via other travel management apps.

 If you are not able to travel by public transport, there are some organised car parking options available.
-You should be aware that Controlled Parking Zones will be in operation in residential streets near the stadium and some of these will be extended soon so you should not plan to park on nearby streets.
+You should be aware that Controlled Parking Zones will be in operation in residential streets near the stadium so you should not plan to park on nearby streets.
 An extension to the Ultra Low Emission Zone (ULEZ) also came into operation from 25 October 2021 and many of the surrounding residential roads fall within that area.
 You can check the roads that are inside the ULEZ zone and whether your vehicle meets the emission standards here.
 One of our official car parks, Chiswick Park, is located within the ULEZ so before booking a space here, you should check to see whether your vehicle meets the emission standards.
-(Vehicles that don't meet emission standards will be charged £12.50 per day to drive inside the expanded ULEZ area).
+(Vehicles that don't meet emission standards will be charged £12.50 per day to drive inside the expanded ULEZ area and fines are charged for those that do not pay this tariff).

 Our car parking partner Event Support Team (EST) is operating a number of matchday car parks on our behalf.
 These must be pre-booked and are available to book via the website below.